top of page

 Laptop open with a pencil and various comment frames and audio recording frame graphics.

 I have lived with PTSD, as a result of traumatic events in my life, for decades.
 The journey continues here.
 This is what it is like to have PTSD and fight for a healthy, fulfilling - and long - life!
-I will add articles chronicling my thoughts on this page weekly.
+I will add articles chronicling my thoughts on this page.

 I have lived with PTSD, as a result of traumatic events in my life, for decades.
 The journey continues here.